nithincninan/magento2-admin-grid-view/README.md

 				 4) Column controls(add a columns list box which allow the admin user can choose which columns can be shown up on grid):
 						  <columnsControls name="columns_controls"/>
         2.3) Here we will declare the grid layout and call data source/data provider.

 3. Create di.xml file: etc/di.xml

+       3.1) Declaring Resource model in dependency injection file(di.xml), which will connect to the model and fetch the data to the custom Grid.
+          Also it will declare the Grid Collection class, table and resource Model for the table.